szorfein/getch/README.md

 # Getch
-A CLI tool to install Gentoo.
+A CLI tool to install Gentoo or Void Linux.

+**Note** about Void Linux, only the fs `ext4` is working for now (encrypted of not), i'll add the rest later.

 ## Description
 Actually, Getch support only the [AMD64 handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) and only with the last `stage3-amd64-systemd`.